Create Custom Post Meta in WordPress

 - $callback: (callable) (Required) - The function that will actually contain the HTML to render our meta box.

-- $screen: (string|array) (Optional) - The screen or screens on which meta box will be shown.
+- $screen: (string|array) (Optional) - The screen or screens on which the meta box will be shown.

-- $priority: (string) (Optional) - Priority of appearance of meta box.
+- $priority: (string) (Optional) - Priority of appearance of the meta box.
 Possible values ("default","low", "high").
-Default value is "default".
+The default value is "default".

 - $callback_args: (array) (Optional) - Array of parameters passed as a second parameter to your callback function.